 Unique Characteristics of LUCOM’s Educational Program

 The curriculum is built around a semester schedule utilizing an integrated, interdisciplinary, systems-based model with an emphasis on active learning.
 The curriculum is designed to emphasize biomedical and clinical interdisciplinary collaboration, guiding student-doctors to develop a holistic approach to medicine.
-A notable aspect of the clinical program is a required month-long rotation in an underserved practice setting.
+LUCOM uses a community-based clinical education model.
 In rural clinics and hospitals throughout the state of Virginia and across the United States, our students participate in providing healthcare to medically underserved and indigent patients.
-Our students learn to treat various patients whose lifestyles, practices, and attitudes toward health care differ from those seen in more traditional training sites.
+We are committed to ensuring that our students have the foundation of knowledge, skills, and competencies that will enable them to meet the needs of the wide diversity of patients they will encounter in their professional careers as physicians who dedicate themselves to excellence in osteopathic medicine through service, lifelong learning, and the advancement of medical knowledge.

 Average length of enrollment (from matriculation to graduation):